Psychotherapy

 Below is a list of curriculum topics that are often in this module:

-- Introduction to DBT
+- Introduction to DBT + Biosocial Theory

-- Validation Strategies
+- Acceptance Strategies (Validation)

-- Motivate: Get a Commitment
+- Commitment Strategies

-- Problem Solving & Solution Analysis
+- Problem Solving / Solution Analysis

 - Distress Tolerance Skills